-This activity is all about interaction between the Product Owner, Development Team and stakeholders.
+This activity is all about interaction between the Product Owner, Developers and stakeholders.
 If you were expecting a blueprint for a ‘ready’ item you clearly need to do some homework on agility.
 When an item is ready depends on many different aspects like experience of the Scrum Team or knowledge about the product.
-It even differs per item when a Development Team considers it to be ready.
+It even differs per item when Developers considers it to be ready.
 This activity takes time and doing this right saves a lot of time in Sprint Planning.

 Before you bring it to a meeting